eliottkalfon/focus-opt/README.md

 ## License

 This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://opensource.org/license/apache-2-0) for details.

 ---